kenny1342/MCU/README.md

 ### Kjøleskap (Fridge/Freezer controller) (PIC) (2010)
 My fridge died because the capacitor in the C/R power supply failed, killing the PIC MCU on the board.
 I decided it was worth trying to repair. \
-I replaced the powersupply with a safer external, transformer/LM7805 based, and replaced the original MCU (an obsolete PIC chip) with a pin-compitable 16F628. \
+I replaced the powersupply with a safer external, transformer/LM7805 based, and replaced the original MCU (an obsolete PIC chip) first with a pin-compitable 16F628, but ended on 18F1320. \
-This is the firmware I wrote, trying to replicate the functionality in the old to operate compressor relays, switches, temp sensors and LEDs. \
+This is the firmware I wrote for it, trying to replicate the functionality in the old to operate compressor relays, switches, temp sensors and LEDs. \
 I also added a RS232 data logger, connected to a webserver and showed the fridge/freezer status (temperatures etc) online, my early take on IoT.
 I had this running for 9 years, then I bought a new appliance after refurbishing my kitchen.
-* PIC16F628A / C++ (PICC)
+* PIC18F1320 / C++ (PICC)

 ### Badevifte (Bathroom fan controller) (PIC) (2007)
 One of my first usable projects, temp/humidity controlled bathroom fan.
 Badly coded but a great learning experience.